ferosas/BayesianAtHeart/README.md

 This code allows to estimate HR dynamics following a Bayesian paradigm (i.e. via sampling a posterior distribution), as outlined in the paper:

-_Rosas, Candia-Rivera, Luppi, Guo, & Mediano, (2023).
-Bayesian at heart: Towards autonomic outflow estimation via generative state-space modelling of heart rate dynamics. arXiv preprint arXiv:2303.04863._
+- _Rosas, Candia-Rivera, Luppi, Guo, & Mediano, (2023).
+Bayesian at heart: Towards autonomic outflow estimation via generative state-space modelling of heart rate dynamics.
+Accepted for publication in Computers in Biology and Medicine._

 Additionally, this code also allows to calculate Bayesian estiamtes of HR entropy as presented in the paper:

-_Rosas*, Mediano*, et al. (2023).
+- _Rosas*, Mediano*, et al. (2023).
 The entropic heart: Tracking the psychedelic state via heart rate dynamics. bioRxiv, 2023-11._

 Please cite these papers - and let us know! - if you use this software.
 Please contact Fernando Rosas for bug reports, pull requests, and featrure requests.